Matthew Chapter 3

 2. But John was stubbornly hindering Him, saying; “I have a need to be baptized by10see previous note. you, and you come to me?”

-3. But answering, Jesus said to him; “Let that go, just for now.
-For it’s proper for us to fulfill all righteousness in this way.”
-Then he lets it go.
+3. But answering, Jesus said to him; “Allow it for now, for it’s proper for us to fulfill all righteousness in this way.”
+Then he allows Him.

 4. And having been baptized, Jesus immediately came up away from the water.
 And behold; the heavens were opened [to Him] and He saw the Spirit of God descending like a dove and coming upon Him.